Where Rabindranath's vision was born; Where nature and culture meet.

 B. Celebrations and Attractions

-Halakarshan, on the other hand, is held on the 1st day of the Bengali month of Bhadra, typically in August.
-This festival marks the beginning of the agricultural season and is celebrated with a ploughing ceremony.
-Students, teachers, and local farmers come together to plough the fields, highlighting the significance of agriculture and the rural way of life.
+Halakarshan, on the other hand, takes place on the 1st day of the Bengali month of Bhadra, usually in August.
+This festival marks the beginning of the agricultural season and is celebrated with a ceremonial ploughing.
+Students, teachers, and local farmers unite to plough the fields, highlighting the significance of agriculture and the rural way of life.
+Both Briksharopan and Halakarshan serve as reminders of the harmonious relationship between humans and nature, a core principle that Rabindranath Tagore sought to promote through the establishment of Santiniketan.

 A. History and Significance